-Tucked away in a particularly mountainous kink of the Italian Riviera, the Cinque Terre villages were shaped by their profound isolation.
+Tucked away in a particularly mountainous kink at the eastern end of the Italian Riviera, the villages of the Cinque Terre (pronounced chin-kwe ter-re, with a rolled 'r' sound) were shaped by their profound isolation.
 Today the villages’ exquisite ruggedness still presents a few challenges for accessibility.

 Although all the villages can be reached by car, you’ll need nerves of steel for the narrow, twisting cliff-edge roads and deep pockets to pay for parking.
 If you’re travelling with a car, leaving it in nearby La Spezia is a smart move – there are secure parking facilities at the train station.